|

 A good guess at why these employers recommend union membership

-is that it doesn't cost them much - the staff pay subscriptions
+is that it doesn't cost them anything but the extra payroll administration

 and anything that makes them look good on paper is what earns